Timekeeping on Mars: Moore's 37-sol period

 37 sols is the smallest integer number of sols after which the Mars Sol Date and the Julian date become offset by a full day.
 Alternatively, it can be viewed as the smallest integer number of sols needed for any Martian time zones to complete a full lap around Earth time zones.
-Specifically, 37 sols are equal to 38 Earth days plus 24 minutes and 44 seconds.
+Specifically, 37 sols are equal to 38 Earth days plus 24 minutes 44 seconds.

 Remarkably, the 37-sol period also accidentally almost divides several time quantities of interest at the same time.
 In particular: